Alexandra Kruger, LLMSW

 After the loss of a brother and sister in a vehicle accident in 2007, Alexandra recognized the importance of therapy and trauma-informed care at a young age.
 Alexandra felt the innate drive and passion for helping others, much like the support she felt after her family tragedy.
 After high school, Alexandra sought a degree that would support her passion.
 During this, Alexandra completed an internship with an adoption agency, another area of social work that has deeply impacted Alexandra's life.
 Her career goal and personal goal is simple: to support others through the curveballs that life throws at them.

 Alexandra graduated from Michigan State University, with her Bachelor's of Arts in Psychology in 2015.
-Throughout her career, Alexandra desired to take social work a step further, enrolling in Michigan State University's Master of Social Work Program.
-Alexandra's expected graduation date is spring of 2023.
+Throughout her career, Alexandra desired to take social work a step further, completing her Master of Social degree at Michigan State University and hopes to continue working with individuals clinically in their pursuit to gain a deeper understanding of self.